Lie algebras responsible for zero-curvature representations of scalar evolution equations: Introduction

-To obtain such conditions, one needs to study some properties of ZCRs~\er{mnoc},~\er{mnzcr} with arbitrary~$\ocs$, and we do this by means of the algebras $\fds^{\ocs}(\CE,a)$.
-As has been explained above, the classical WE method (which studies ZCRs of the form~\er{wecov}) is not sufficient for this.
+As we show in the preprints~\cite{sint18,sbt18}, using $\fds^{\ocs}(\CE,a)$, one obtains some necessary conditions for integrability of equations~\er{eveq_intr} and necessary conditions for existence of a B\"acklund transformation between two given equations.
+To get such results, one needs to study certain properties of ZCRs~\er{mnoc},~\er{mnzcr} with arbitrary~$\ocs$, and we do this by means of the algebras $\fds^{\ocs}(\CE,a)$.
+As explained above, the classical WE method (which studies ZCRs of the form~\er{wecov}) is not sufficient for this.

-Applications of $\fds^{\ocs}(\CE,a)$ to obtaining necessary conditions for integrability of equations~\er{eveq_intr} are presented in Section~\ref{secintegr}.
-Applications of $\fds^{\ocs}(\CE,a)$ to the theory of B\"acklund transformations are briefly discussed in Section~\ref{subsecbt}.
+Applications of $\fds^{\ocs}(\CE,a)$ to obtaining necessary conditions for integrability of equations~\er{eveq_intr} are presented in~\cite{sint18}.
+Examples of the use of these conditions in proving non-integrability for some equations of order~$5$ are presented in~\cite{sint18} as well.
+Applications to obtaining non-existence results for B\"acklund transformations between two given equations are described in~\cite{sbt18}.

+In this paper and in~\cite{sint18,sbt18} we present also a number of results on the structure of the algebras $\fds^{\ocs}(\CE,a)$ for some classes of scalar evolution equations of orders~$3$,~$5$,~$7$ and concrete examples.
+In particular, the KdV equation is considered in Theorem~\ref{thkdvm} in this paper.
+The Krichever-Novikov equation is discussed in~\cite{sbt18}.
+In~\cite{sint18,sbt18} we study also the algebras $\fds^{\ocs}(\CE,a)$ and integrability properties for a parameter-dependent $5$th-order scalar evolution equation, which was considered by A.~P.~Fordy~\cite{fordy-hh} in connection with the H\'enon-Heiles system.
+The problem to study this equation was suggested to us by A.~P.~Fordy.